JetBrains/intellij-sdk-docs/topics/basics/getting_started/plugin/developing_plugins.md

 <include from="snippets.md" element-id="pluginDevKitAvailability"/>

-Gradle IntelliJ Plugin manages the dependencies of a plugin project - both the base IDE and other [plugin dependencies](plugin_dependencies.md).
+The Gradle plugin manages the dependencies of a plugin project – both the base IDE and other [plugin dependencies](plugin_dependencies.md).
 It provides tasks to run the IDE with your plugin and to package and [publish](publishing_plugin.md#publishing-plugin-with-gradle) your plugin to the [JetBrains Marketplace](https://plugins.jetbrains.com).
 To make sure that a plugin is not affected by [API changes](api_changes_list.md), which may happen between major releases of the platform, you can quickly verify your plugin against other IDEs and releases.

 There are two main ways of creating a new Gradle-based IntelliJ Platform plugin project:
-- dedicated generator available in the [New Project Wizard](https://www.jetbrains.com/help/idea/new-project-wizard.html) - it creates a minimal plugin project with all the required files
+- dedicated generator available in the [New Project Wizard](https://www.jetbrains.com/help/idea/new-project-wizard.html) – it creates a minimal plugin project with all the required files
-- [](plugin_github_template.md) available on GitHub - in addition to the required project files, it includes configuration of the GitHub Actions CI workflows
+- [](plugin_github_template.md) available on GitHub – in addition to the required project files, it includes configuration of the GitHub Actions CI workflows

-This documentation section describes plugin structure generated with the <control>New Project</control> wizard, but the project generated with _IntelliJ Platform Plugin Template_ covers all the described files and directories.
+This documentation section describes the plugin structure generated with the <control>New Project</control> wizard, but the project generated with _IntelliJ Platform Plugin Template_ covers all the described files and directories.
-See the [](plugin_github_template.md) section for more information about the advantages of this approach and instructions on how to use it.
+See [](plugin_github_template.md) for more information about the advantages of this approach and instructions on how to use it.

 ### Alternatives